timsampson/appScriptV8starter/README.md

 This is a starter project for web app which uses clasp to deploy modern Javascript to Google's Apps Script (GAS) projects V8 engine.

+I am finding it difficult to keep up with tsconfig, eslint (tslint) and the defaults.
+It may not matter for a simple site, but I will use this repository to keep track of the optimal options to get started with modern Javascript features in the V8 engine, the web and use Typescript in development.
+If you find this helpful, that is a bonus.

 [Command Line Interface using clasp](https://developers.google.com/apps-script/guides/clasp)

 [Clasp's GitHub TypeScript guide](https://github.com/google/clasp/blob/master/docs/typescript.md)